facebookarchive/contest/README.md

 ## Requirements

-ConTest is developed on Linux.
-It may work on other platforms, but it is only being actively tested on Linux.
+ConTest is developed and heavily tested in production on Linux with MySQL.
+There is some minimal testing with MacOS and MariaDB, but no production experience.
 You will also need a recent version of Go (we recommend at least Go 1.15 at the moment).